-- The financial asset is held within a business model with the objective to hold financial assets in order to collect contractual cash flows; and - The contractual terms of the financial asset give rise on specified dates to cash flows that are solely payments of principal and interest on the principal amount outstanding.
+- The financial asset is held within a business model with the objective to hold financial assets in order to collect contractual - The contractual terms of the financial asset give rise on specified dates to cash flows that are solely payments of principal and interest on the principal amount outstanding.

 Financial assets at amortised cost are subsequently measured using the effective interest (EIR) method and are subject to impairment.
-Gains and losses are recognised in profit or loss when the asset is derecognised, modified or impaired.
+Gains and losses are recognized in profit or loss when the asset is derecognized, modified or impaired.